PoC-dev/cisco-erfassung/linux/README-devices-requirements.md

 IOS 11.2 does not support
 - `aaa authorization console`,
-- `dir`
-- `privilege level`.
+- `dir`.

 Thus you must provide an enable password in the master data to reach enable mode.
-The implicitly allowed `show` commands work anyway.

 ----